nihk/videopager/README.md

 With this repository I wanted to demonstrate a simple app showing how to do YouTube Shorts/TikTok style video paging in a way that reconciles Android lifecycles and state management.

 The approach I took is to reuse the same `ExoPlayer` and `PlayerView` instance for all pages.
 The `ExoPlayer` instance lives in and is managed by `MainViewModel`, and a singular `PlayerView` gets attached to whichever `ViewHolder` is active on the current page.
-Having only one `PlayerView` made things simple because I didn't have to depend on any `RecyclerView.Adapter` callbacks like `onViewAttached/DetachedToWindow` which can get tricky to coordinate.
+Having only one `PlayerView` makes for a lot less state management.

 I've been a bit more verbose with comments than I typically would in this repository, for the purposes of clarity.